Transcender developers discuss the behind-the-scenes development strategy for practice exams

 Microsoft Certified Trainers Explain MCSE

 In my next blog post, I’ll go over the new “extended matching” item types being rolled out in Microsoft’s exams.
-Until then, keep you nose clean and your acronyms straight.
+Until then, keep your nose clean and your acronyms straight. –George Monsalvatge

 What We’re Working On – March Edition